Anna Shuttleworth: Teaching career

 Shuttleworth's teaching career evolved over the years.
 From initially teaching at independent schools and later being appointed a professor at the RCM, she eventually took on many teaching positions in England, including Canterbury, Leeds and students from York University, as well as at Leeds Girls High School.
 She also had many private pupils.
 In 1994, Shuttleworth's teaching became more widely known when her pupil, Natalie Clein, won both the UK and European Young Musician of the Year competitions.
 Although this was at a time when Shuttleworth was near retirement, she was now very much a sought-after teacher.
 Much later, she taught the Czech cellist Frantisek Brikcius, who came to Leeds University as an Erasmus scholar.
+Anna also taught at Canterbury Christ Church University and spent a great deal of time travelling between her home in Leeds and her home in Tankerton.
+In her memoirs she notes teaching Max Cheng, Emma Coleman and Sarah Montague in Canterbury.

 In retirement, Shuttleworth slowed down but did not stop.
 She made her final cello and piano duo recitals in 2003 and played the Treble and Bass Viols and sang early music.
 She taught the cello if requested.

 In 2008, Shuttleworth was awarded an Honorary Membership of the Royal College of Music from Prince Charles.
 This followed a number of years when she supported the RCM and also created a cello prize in her own name.